project-trans/MtF-wiki/README-EN.md

 [![CC][cc-img]][cc-url]

-Apart from special statement, the content (expect the code) of this site was published under [Creative Commons BY-SA 4.0][cc-url] and [The Star And Thank Author License](https://github.com/zTrix/sata-license).
+Apart from special statement, the content (expect the code) of this site was published under [Creative Commons BY-SA 4.0][cc-url].

 In a nutshell, you are free to share and adapt, but you must give the appropriate credit and share under the same license without additional restrictions.

-And star GitHub repo.

 If you would like to cite this GitHub repo, you can use the bibtex below：